 While there are mechanical and physical forces involved in compression of the median nerve, another common cause of swelling in the carpal tunnel are underlying medical conditions that cause systemic inflammation.
 The most frequent conditions linked with CTS are: Type 2 diabetes, underactive thyroid gland, overactive pituitary gland, high blood pressure, fluid retention from pregnancy or menopause, autoimmune disorders (such as rheumatoid arthritis), fracture or trauma to the wrist, development of a cyst or tumor in the carpal tunnel, obesity, kidney failure and lymphedema.
 (2)

 How is CTS diagnosed?

-What is the traditional treatment for CTS?
+What are the traditional treatments for CTS?

 How can Nutritional Therapy help CTS?

 You’re likely heard the phrase “You are what you eat”.
 The food that we eat (and drink) creates our body structure, our organ function and affects all body systems including digestion, circulation, nerve conduction and the level of inflammation in the body.
 What we eat has the power to increase inflammation or decrease it.
 Which is why food can be used as natural medicine to help reduce and prevent inflammatory health conditions like carpal tunnel syndrome.